-Today, the 10-point grading system is used across schools, diploma courses, undergraduate degrees (B.Tech, B.E, B.Sc, B.Com), postgraduate programs, and professional courses in India.
-Instead of evaluating students only through raw marks or percentages, this system converts performance into grades and grade points, which are then used to calculate SGPA and CGPA.
+Currently, this system is utilized across schools, diploma programs, undergraduate courses (B.Tech, B.E, B.Sc, B.Com), postgraduate studies, and various professional courses.
+Rather than assigning direct marks or percentages to students, their performance is converted into grades and grade points, which are subsequently used to calculate the SGPA and CGPA.

 What Is the 10-Point Grading System?

-The 10-point grading system is an academic evaluation method where student performance is measured on a scale from 0 to 10, instead of direct percentage marks.
+The 10-point grading system is an academic assessment method in which students’ performance is measured not directly in percentage marks, but rather on a scale ranging from 0 to 10.

-• Marks obtained in a subject are converted into a letter grade
+- The marks obtained in a subject are first converted into a letter grade (A, B, C, etc.).

-• The grade points are then used to calculate SGPA (Semester Grade Point Average) and CGPA (Cumulative Grade Point Average)
+- These grade points are subsequently used to calculate the SGPA (Semester Grade Point Average) and CGPA (Cumulative Grade Point Average).

 Why Was the 10-Point Grading System Introduced in India?

-• Focus more on overall learning rather than exact marks
+- Focusing on overall learning rather than solely on marks

 How the 10-Point Grading System Works?